Download AISHE 2017-18 to 2021-22 Enrolment Data, All India & State-specific

 State-wise Analysis and Annual Growth Rates

-Uttar Pradesh: With a total enrollment of 6,973,424 in 2021-22, Uttar Pradesh emerged as the state with the highest number of students pursuing higher education.
-The state witnessed an AAGR of 1.95 percent for total enrollment, with AAGRs of 2.62 percent for male students and 1.22 percent for female students.
+Uttar Pradesh: With a total enrolment of 6,973,424 in 2021-22, Uttar Pradesh emerged as the state with the highest number of students pursuing higher education.
+The state witnessed an AAGR of 1.95 percent for total enrolment, with AAGRs of 2.62 percent for male students and 1.22 percent for female students.

-• Tamil Nadu: Tamil Nadu secured the third position with a total enrollment of 3,309,327 in 2021-22.
-However, the state experienced a negative AAGR of -0.97 percent, with AAGRs of -0.60 percent for male students and -1.36 percent for female students, indicating a potential need for measures to boost enrollment in the coming years.
+- Tamil Nadu: Tamil Nadu secured the third position with a total enrolment of 3,309,327 in 2021-22.
+However, the state experienced a negative AAGR of -0.97 percent, with AAGRs of -0.60 percent for male students and -1.36 percent for female students, indicating a potential need for measures to boost enrolment in the coming years.

-• Andhra Pradesh: Among the states that exhibited remarkable growth, Andhra Pradesh stood out with an impressive AAGR of 14.72 percent in total enrollment (13.50 percent for male students and 16.31 percent for female students), the highest in the country.
+- Andhra Pradesh: Among the states that exhibited remarkable growth, Andhra Pradesh stood out with an impressive AAGR of 14.72 percent in total enrolment (13.50 percent for male students and 16.31 percent for female students), the highest in the country.

-• Madhya Pradesh and Rajasthan: These two states also witnessed significant growth, with AAGRs of 10.39 percent (10.14 percent for male students and 10.69 percent for female students) and 8.56 percent (7.92 percent for male students and 9.32 percent for female students), respectively, in total enrollment during the period under review.
+- Madhya Pradesh and Rajasthan: These two states also witnessed significant growth, with AAGRs of 10.39 percent (10.14 percent for male students and 10.69 percent for female students) and 8.56 percent (7.92 percent for male students and 9.32 percent for female students), respectively, in total enrolment during the period under review.

 Gender Dynamics at the State Level